osrf/TSC-RMW-Reports/humble/eProsima-response.md

 ## **Prologue - What is really important when performance is similar?**

-Fast DDS has plenty of unique features driven by ROS2 requirements, and the difference in functionality and quality between Fast DDS and CycloneDDS is huge.
+Fast DDS has plenty of unique features driven by ROS 2 requirements, and the difference in functionality and quality between Fast DDS and CycloneDDS is huge.

 It is important to note that for many cases, both implementations have equal performance, and latencies and throughputs are going to be very similar as it has been shown in the benchmarking.
 In this scenario, it is very hard to choose just looking at numbers or graphs.
 But being the performance very similar, **there are other dimensions where the difference is really huge**.
 This section reviews these: A lot More Features, better quality and documentation, stronger team and community.
 Here is where Fast DDS really makes the difference.